In chapter 21 of Genesis we focused on the origin of two great cultures and how their beginnings provided a key to understanding future generations.

 This passage describes Abraham's faith as reaching the point where his only conclusion was that God could and would resurrect his son from the dead if need be.
 He believed that through Isaac many generations would come, he was prepared to offer him as sacrifice, so his only conclusion was that somehow God would give him back his son from death.

 Abraham crossed an important frontier of faith and that was to understand that God gave life not just through his descendants but could literally raise a person back from the dead.

-Isaac questions Abraham about the nature of the sacrifice and Abraham assures him that God will provide, which is what he will ultimately name the place where this will take place (Mt.
-Moriah – God will provide).
+Isaac questions Abraham about the nature of the sacrifice and Abraham assures him that God will provide, which is what he will ultimately name the place where this will take place, "The Lord will Provide."

 This will ultimately be the place where the temple will be built and all the sacrifices foreshadowing Christ will be offered.
 It is where the "Dome on the rock" is now.
 The Jews rejected Christ and were destroyed along with their city in 70AD.
 Ishmael's descendants now control that location.